Hue Menzies: Jamaica women's national team

 In early 2015, Menzies was appointed as the head coach and technical director of the Jamaica women's national team, following the team's failed qualification attempt for the 2015 FIFA Women's World Cup.
 He decided to help develop the women's programme as an advisor after being approached by Cedella Marley, the daughter of the late reggae musician Bob Marley.
-She acts as an benefactor and ambassador for women's football in Jamaica, helping to develop and fund the team through the Bob Marley Foundation and various fundraisers.
+She acts as a benefactor and ambassador for women's football in Jamaica, helping to develop and fund the team through the Bob Marley Foundation and various fundraisers.
 Menzies joined the women's programme as a volunteer, as the Jamaica Football Federation (JFF) had nothing designated for the women's team head coach in the budget.
 Prior to joining, the country's senior and youth women's teams had never before qualified to a major international tournament.
 He first led the team in November 2015 for two matches of CONCACAF Olympic qualifying.
 Jamaica lost the semi-final 1–2 against hosts Trinidad and Tobago, before again losing 1–2 in the third place play-off against Guyana, which saw Jamaica fail to advance to the next round.
 Shortly afterwards, the national team was disbanded for two years.

 He was not contacted again by the Jamaica Football Federation until February 2018, when he was asked to prepare a squad for the first round of CONCACAF Women's Championship qualification in Haiti, which was part of World Cup qualifying.
 Jamaica won their first two matches against Guadeloupe (13–0) and Martinique (3–0), before drawing 2–2 against hosts Haiti, therefore finishing first in the group on goal difference and advancing to the next round.
 In the final round of CONCACAF Women's Championship qualifying, hosts Jamaica won all four matches against Antigua and Barbuda (9–0), Bermuda (4–0), Trinidad and Tobago (4–1) and Cuba (6–1) to qualify for the 2018 CONCACAF Women's Championship.
 In 2018, prior to the Women's Championship, Jamaica also competed in the Central American and Caribbean Games, where they finished third in their group and were eliminated with a record of one win and two losses.